 ABV is useful for several reasons.
 One, it states the alcohol strength of a beverage.
 This information is necessary when creating a cocktail or fulfilling a customer request.

 Two, it indicates how a drink will taste.
 Beverages with higher ABV will be harsher on the tongue because of their stronger alcohol content.
-You also rarely need a bitters recipe for drinks with high ABV levels.
+You also rarely need a bitters recipe (see also: what are bitters) for drinks with high ABV levels.

 Three, it helps bartenders keep their patrons safe.
 The higher the ABV content, the more likely a drink will lead to intoxication.
 A bartender takes notice of the drinks being ordered and those drinks’ corresponding ABV levels.
 If a customer consumes too many drinks with high ABV content and becomes intoxicated, the bartender must refuse them further service.